 Are you a Black American ready to move abroad?

-As we get to the other side of the pandemic, one trend that will likely stay is flexibility.
+With all the changes and shifts that occurred during the pandemic, one trend that will likely stay is flexibility.
 Both companies and people who are self-employed, will likely adopt a hybrid work model where essentially they can work from anywhere in the world.

 Given that with the racial tension and turmoil that still taunts the Black community, many travelers of color are ready to experience life outside the U.S. as they prioritize safety and overall well-being.